Pengchengzhi/Arduino_cameraVC0706/README.md

 # Arduino_cameraVC0706
 Get environment data with camera and other sensors, store them in SD card and cover regularly.
 ## Project function
-This project is like an IoT system, but it's local, store all data in SD card.
+This project is like an IoT system, but locally distributed, store all data in SD card.

 Sensors can get environment temperature, humidity, and infrared.
 If environment conditions can't feet the requirements, the buzzer will set the alarm.
 Plus camera can take pictures after every certain delay, and all data will be stored in SD card.
 Environment temperature, humidity and infrared will be write in a txt, and pictures will be named like "IMAGE000.jpg".
 All data in SD card can be covered after certain times of storage.
 ## Pre-requirements